On Gradings Modulo 2 of Simple Lie Algebras in Characteristic 2: Introduction

 This implies

-Finally, let $U \in\End(\fg)$, where $\fg$ is considered as a vector space, be the projection on the odd part, i.e., $Ux = x_{\od}$ and $(I-U)x = x_{\ev}$, where $I$ is the identity operator.
-A linear operator $U$ is such a projection on the odd part of $\fg$ in some $\Zee/2$-grading if and only if it satisfies the following conditions for all $x,y\in\fg$:
+Finally, let $U \in\End(\fg)$, where $\fg$ is considered as a vector space, be the projection to the~$\fg_\od$, i.e., $Ux = x_{\od}$ and $(I-U)x = x_{\ev}$, where $I$ is the identity operator.
+A~linear operator $U$ is such a projection to the odd part of $\fg$ in some $\Zee/2$-grading if and only if it satisfies the following conditions for all $x,y\in\fg$: Having fixed a basis in $\fg$, we express these conditions in terms of structure constants $c^{ij}_k$ as (summation over repeated indices is assumed)